Social media has changed the way we define “celebrities.”

 “It’s all about finding a fit: matching your product with their brand.
 There’s only a limited number of influencers who are right for your customers and your product.
 The real value is in long-term collaboration.
 A campaign is a story, not a one-off event.”

-Reviewing the top posts in your niche’s hashtags will give you a big-picture perspective on which influencers to look into:
+Reviewing the top Instagram hashtags in your niche will give you a big-picture perspective on which influencers to look into: